Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Quantum zippers and conformal welding

-The above implies that the limit sketched on the right in Figure \ref{triplezoom} is a $(\gamma-2/\gamma)$-quantum wedge with an independent SLE$_\kappa$ curve.
-Next we claim that each of the two sides is separately an independent $\gamma$-quantum wedge in this limiting law.
-This follows by applying Proposition \ref{p.gammawedge2} to Figure \ref{triplezoom}.
+Now that we know that the length measures on the two sides agree, we next claim that each of the two sides in the limit sketched on the right in Figure \ref{triplezoom} are {\em independent} $\gamma$-quantum wedges.
+We will deduce this by applying Proposition \ref{p.gammawedge2} to Figure \ref{triplezoom}.
 More precisely, we consider the setting of the upper image in Figure \ref{triplezoom} and we condition on the restriction of the GFF to the complement of $B^1:= B_{\overline \eps}(x)$ and $B^2:= B_{\overline \eps}(R(x))$, and we also condition on the quantum lengths $\nu_h (B^1 \cap \R)$ and $\nu_h (B^2 \cap \R)$.
-If $\overline \eps$ is small then with high probability these balls do not contain the origin and are contained in $B_1(0)$.
+We may choose $\delta$ small enough so that with high probability $R(x) \in B_1(0)$, and we will focus our attention on the event that this is the case.
+If $\overline \eps$ are small then with high probability these balls do not contain the origin and are contained in $B_1(0)$.

-If we re-sample the restriction of $h$ to $B^1 \cap \H$ --- conditioned on $\nu_h (B^1 \cap [x,\infty) )$ and $\nu_h(B_1 \cap (-\infty, x])$ and the restriction of $h$ to the complement of $B^1$ --- then Proposition \ref{p.gammawedge2} implies that even with this conditioning it is a.s.\ the case that the zoomed-in figure (lower left in Figure \ref{triplezoom}) converges in law to a $\gamma$-quantum wedge as $\tilde \eps \to 0$.
+If we re-sample the restriction of $h$ to $B^1 \cap \H$ --- conditioned on $\nu_h (B^1 \cap [x,\infty) )$ and $\nu_h(B_1 \cap (-\infty, x])$ and the restriction of $h$ to the complement of $B^1$ --- then Proposition \ref{p.gammawedge2} implies that even with this conditioning it is a.s.\ the case that the zoomed-in figures (as in lower left in Figure \ref{triplezoom}) converges in law to a $\gamma$-quantum wedge as $\overline \eps \to 0$.
 The conditional law of $h$ (just given its values outside of $B^1$) is that of a random harmonic function plus a GFF on $B^1 \cap \H$ with free boundary conditions on $\R$ and zero boundary conditions on $\partial B^1 \cap \H$ \cite{Sh}.
-The analogous statements hold for $B^2$.
-Now the fact that the two sides become independent quantum wedges in the limit follows from Proposition \ref{p.gammawedge2}.

-It now remains only to show that the quantum length measures along the two sides of $\eta$ almost surely agree.
-Let $F(s)$ denote the quantum length (as measured from the right side) of the curve segment $\eta([0,t])$, where $t$ is chosen so that the quantum length (as measured from the left side) of $\eta([0,t])$ is $s$.
-The ergodic theorem implies that $\lim_{s \to \infty} F(s)/s$ is a constant $c$ almost surely.
-Since the law of the $(\gamma-2/\gamma)$-quantum wedge is scale invariant, the fact that $F(s) \approx cs$ holds for large scales implies that the same holds on all scales, and indeed we must have identically $F(s) = cs$.
-Since $c$ is determined by the restriction of $\eta$ and $h$ to arbitrarily small balls centered at zero, it must be independent of the pair $(h, \eta)$, hence almost surely constant.
-By the left-right symmetry of the law of SLE$_\kappa$ and the quantum wedge, we have $c = 1$ almost surely.